maarioos1308/AzureStreamAnalytics/readme.md

 {"StartTime":"2023-06-18T13:00:00.0000000Z","ATM_City":"Tacoma","Customer_Gender":"Female","TotalAmount":719.0}

 ### Explanation
-In order query 7 and query 8 to work we used with clause to create tables that will be used in the queries.
+In order query 7 and query 8 to work we used <code>WITH</code> clause to create tables that will be used in the queries.
-You can see below the tables that we created.
+You can see below the tables that we created:

 ```sql
 WITH